 It’s easy to feel overwhelmed when looking at a long list of garden tools.
 It doesn’t help when each new tool bills itself as a “gardening essential.”

-When it comes to building your garden tool arsenal, the best approach is almost always to start simple.
+In my experience, the best approach to building a tool collection is to start simple.
 You can always add specialized tools in the future as the need arises.

 After all, people in times past figured out ways to manage large farms or gardens with nothing but rudimentary tools.
 Today, you have all the same resourcefulness as your gardening predecessors as well as the advantage of history.
 With experience comes knowledge, so begin now, and adapt as you go.